Bachelor of Commerce BCom

 On this page:

 UC and its business partners provide many opportunities for you to gain practical business experience and make important contacts.
-Internships, business case competitions, careers fairs and student groups all allow you to put classroom theories to the test in the real world and network with industry professionals.
+Internships, business case competitions, careers fairs and student groups all allow you to put classroom theories to the test, get innovative and network with industry professionals.

 - A choice of 11 different major subjects

 - Flexible degree that allows you to include courses from other degrees

 - Competitions such as Entré and inter-university business challenges develop your entrepreneurial, project management and teamwork skills

 - Potential to qualify as a chartered accountant through the New Zealand Institute of Chartered Accountants (NZICA) and/or Certified Practising Accountants (CPA) Australia

 - Student-run commerce, economics and finance clubs offer support and fun

 It is useful to have studied accounting, economics, business studies and mathematics (especially statistics) at school.
 However, provided you have entry to the University, all Commerce courses can be started at 100-level without prior subject knowledge.

 If you have achieved top results in accounting and/or economics at school you may be eligible for direct entry to some 200-level courses.